 Clearly, a director who has been found guilty of fraud will also suffer serious reputational damage, which may hinder their attempts to find employment and other official roles in the future.

-The onus is on the Insolvency Service to prove intent to defraud.
-If proven, and a director breaches the terms of a court order, such as a disqualification or compensation order, a prison term may be handed down, as this is a criminal offence.
+The onus is on the Insolvency Service to prove the intent to defraud.
+If proven, and a director breaches the terms of a court order, such as a disqualification or compensation order, a prison term may be handed down, as this is classed as a criminal offence.

 If you would like more information and professional guidance on what constitutes fraudulent trading for a limited company, please get in touch with our expert team today.
 UK Liquidators offers same-day consultations free-of-charge, and operates a broad network of offices around the UK.